nimashoghi/ece6254-presentation/slides.md

 <!--
 Let's start by understanding our dataset and the challenges in evaluating generative models for materials.

-[click] Our study uses the MP-20 dataset - a comprehensive collection of 45,231 materials drawn from the Materials Project database.
-This dataset includes:
+[click] Our study uses the MP-20 dataset - a comprehensive collection of 45,231 experimentally verified inorganic materials drawn from the Materials Project database.
-- 89 different chemical elements
-- Materials with 1 to 20 atoms per unit cell
-- Experimentally verified inorganic materials

 What makes MP-20 particularly valuable is that it contains mostly globally stable materials that can actually be synthesized in a laboratory.
 This means a model that performs well on MP-20 has real potential for practical materials discovery.